derbynn/Wireless-Comm-for-Kites/README.md

 # Wireless Communication for Networking Kite-Based Sensors

 This repository contains code written for the remote, base, and cloud parts of this project.
+The project focuses on creating a wireless communication network for kites using LoRa technology to transmit data from remote units to a base unit.
+The base unit then forwards the data to the cloud for storage and analysis.

+The repository is organized into three main sections: Remote, Base, and Cloud Unit.
+Each section contains code specific to that component, along with instructions for setup and usage.
+The Remote Unit code is written in C++ with compatible Arduino libraries, while the Base Unit code is written in Python 3 with compatible libraries.
+The Cloud section involves querying data stored in AWS Timestream using SQL and visualizing the data in AWS Managed Grafana.

 ## Table of Contents